ChiInCheang/College_Projects/README.md

 ## By James Abreu

-> This is the project directory for the 4 years of college worth of projects I will or have done in Manhattan college.
+<p> This is the repository for the 4 years worth of projects for the university.</p>